 Ready to Volunteer?

-To schedule a group project, please contact Coordinator of Group Volunteers, Maureen Hoeft, at email@example.com or 314-627-9826.
+To schedule a group project, please contact Coordinator of Group Volunteers, Delilah Papke, at firstname.lastname@example.org or 314-627-9826.

 Please note: We reserve dates for episodic groups on a first-come, first-served basis.
 If you are looking to schedule your group to volunteer at Kingdom House on a specific date, we recommend providing us with at least one month’s notice (or more, depending on the time of year or day of the week — summer, holidays and Saturdays tend to be very popular for group projects) in order to help ensure that your desired date is still available.